image

 Absolutely!

-Not only do our students get to take home flowers, but when you attend Rittners, you get to take home every floral design that you make here.
+Not only do our students get to take home flowers, but when you take any of our hands-on workshop programs (longer or shorter) at Rittners, you get to take home every floral design that you make here.

-Saying that you may take home flowers that you used at the end of the day is just that---some flowers that were used at the end of a session.
-That is not always the same level of value you get when you may take home every floral design that you make.
+Saying that you may take home flowers that you used at the end of the day is just that--- taking home some of the flowers that were used at the end of a session.
+Taking home 'floral designing' is vague.
+That is not necessarily the same level of value you get when you may take home every floral design that you make.

-At Rittners we believe that if you are taking a course in professional floral design that you are entitled to take home each and every floral design that you make--not just some flowers that you used.
+At Rittners we believe that if you are taking a VALUE course in floral art that you are entitled to take home each and every floral design that you make--not just some of the flowers that you used or some designing.

 It means that you are getting the value that you deserve.